snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

 The Snakefile then has the following content.
-It's important to note that we have not customized this file from the basic tutorial to hard code any storage or executor.
-We will be telling snakemake to change the executor via command line arguments.
+It's important to note that we have not customized this file from the basic tutorial to hard code any storage.
+We will be telling snakemake to use the remote bucket as storage instead of the local filesystem.

 .. code:: python